-If your cycle is regular, a missed period can be one of the best signs of pregnancy for women of childbearing age.
+If your cycle is regular, a missed period can be one of the best signs of early pregnancy for women of childbearing age.

 A late period is a possible pregnancy symptom, and it is worth taking a pregnancy test to confirm what may be happening.
 If you still don’t have a positive test we suggest you book in to see your doctor, who will likely request blood tests to find out exactly what’s going on.

 When pregnant your breasts can become swollen, tender, and painful.
 This is due to the surge in hormones that occur during pregnancy.
 These should settle soon, and the tenderness should reduce in time.

 Implantation bleeding is one of the first early pregnancy symptoms: you will notice too if you do become pregnant.
 The bleeding occurs when a fertilised egg travels down the fallopian tube and attaches (implants) into the lining of the uterus.
 Only one-third of women experience an implantation bleed when pregnant.
 The bleeding is generally pink or brown in colour and is not accompanied by cramps.